SidneyEdwards/02-Challenge-CSS/README.md

 ![screen shot](./assets/images/digital-marketing-meeting.jpg);

-User Story:
+Purpose:
-We have cleaned the code for Horiseon to remove bugs, remove repetition, and make it more accessible.
+We have cleaned the code for the client, Horiseon, to remove bugs, eliminate repetition, and make the app more accessible.

+Author:
+Sidney Edwards, under the instruction of Caleb Crum